New indictments: Alex Murdaugh stole almost $5 million

 The 27 counts include seven of money laundering; four of breach of trust; seven of obtaining signature or property by false pretenses; eight of computer crimes; and one of forgery.

-Friday’s charges were laid out in five indictments, describing five separate schemes in five different counties where Murdaugh’s firm operated.
+Friday’s charges were laid out in five indictments, describing five separate schemes in five counties where Murdaugh’s firm operated.
 Some are several years old and some took place in the months before his wife and son were killed.
 All 27 counts are felonies and if convicted of all the charges in just one of the plots, he would face more than 100 years in prison, prosecutors said.

 All the charges involve a fraudulent bank account Murdaugh created with a name similar to a company that handles legal settlements, investigators said.